Such feelings come and go,

 Last night, I had another dream …

-As I crossed the street in front of the English building, in a very large convertible across the street, parked in front of Voertman’s Bookstore, the Beatles sat, with three other musicians in tuxedos whom they had added for the concert.
+As I crossed the street in front of the English building, I saw the Beatles in a large open Cadillac convertible parked across the street, along with three other musicians in tuxedos whom they had added for the concert.
 The new musicians had orchestra instruments, but they were singing along with the Beatles, a complex, multipart harmony.
 It was quite lovely

 By the time I’d crossed the street, the car had become a bus.
-No wonder as there were so many of them in the vehicle, and as the bus door was open, I climbed in and sat in the first seat.
+Good thing, as there were so many of them in the vehicle.
+The bus door was open, so I climbed in and sat in the first seat.
 Paul waved.
 And then I realized that the driver, in uniform, was actually Arnold Schwartznegger, the governor of California.
 Apparently he was showing the Beatles around.
-Politics, I guess.
+Politics.

 “Hello, Arnold,” I said, as I struggled to take off my hat, but the hat’s chin cord was caught and I had to fight with it, and then realized Arnold was scowling at me.
 Maybe I’d been too familiar.
 “I mean, hello, Mr. Schwartzenegger,” I said, “Is that better?”